2listic/agentic-viz/README.md

 # Agentic Visualization

 A web application for graph-based visualization of markdown files.
-Built with vanilla JavaScript, D3.js, and modern CSS, it provides interactive node-link diagrams for document structure exploration.
+Built with JavaScript, D3.js, and CSS, it provides interactive node-link diagrams for document structure exploration.

 ## Features